Remember the days when you could eat whatever you wanted and still look great?

 You were always thin, and if your weight ever DID start creeping up, it was nothing a 3-day cleanse or switching to salads for lunch for a week would not fix.

-But then something happened: You turned that age where everything seems so much harder.
+But then something happened: You turned that age where everything seems to get so much harder.

 What happened??
 Well, two things happened…